PrivateFly: History

 PrivateFly runs an annual poll to find the Top 10 Airport Approaches.
 Previous winners include Sion Airport, Barra Airport, Sint Maarten Airport, Queenstown Airport, Nice Airport and Malta Airport.

 In September 2018 PrivateFly was acquired by the Directional Aviation OneSky group.

-In April 2019, PrivateFly announced fixed-rate pricing on several routes in Europe on six-seat Nextant 400XTi light jets and Legacy 600 heavy jets.
-Routes are mainly to and from London, Paris, Nice, Rome, Milan, Geneva, Palma, and Ibiza.

 In August 2020, PrivateFly launched a new Private Jet Card offering guaranteed aircraft availability and fixed hourly private jet prices for flights in the Europe and USA.

+In 2022, PrivateFly has reported a record-breaking increase in jet card sales for the first quarter of this year, experiencing a 258% surge in demand compared to the same timeframe last year.